Transportation in Greater Los Angeles

 Greater Los Angeles has a complex multimodal transportation infrastructure, which serves as a regional, national and international hub for passenger and freight traffic.
 The transportation system of Greater Los Angeles includes the United States' largest port complex, seven commuter rail lines, Amtrak service, a subway system within the city of Los Angeles, and numerous highways.
 Los Angeles is integrated into the Interstate Highway System by Interstate 5, Interstate 10, and Interstate 15, along with numerous auxiliary highways and state routes.
 Bus service is also included locally within the area by numerous local government agencies.
 Subways and light commuter rail lines are present within Los Angeles proper, allowing mass transportation within the city.
 Commuter railroads are run by Metrolink.
 Amtrak has numerous railroad lines that connect Los Angeles to the rest of the country.

 People in Los Angeles rely on cars as the dominant mode of transportation, but starting in 1990 Los Angeles Metro Rail has built over 100 mi of light and heavy rail serving more and more parts of Los Angeles.

+Airports

+Greater Los Angeles has five airports served by commercial airlines.
+In addition to these airports, there are many general aviation airports in the region.